-More than a fifth of Americans (21 percent) buy at least one lottery ticket during the typical week, according to a Bankrate survey conducted this summer.
+More than a fifth of Americans (21 percent) buy at least one lottery ticket during the typical week, according to a 2018 Bankrate survey.
 The games are likely able to pull in even more people when the jackpots reach mind-boggling levels.

-A jackpot reaching $1 billion or above — like the Mega Millions jackpot did — is enough to put dollar signs in anybody’s eyes, but avoiding the temptation and putting your money elsewhere is statistically the better bet.
+A jackpot exceeding $600 million — like the Powerball — is enough to put dollar signs in anybody’s eyes, but avoiding the temptation and putting your money elsewhere is statistically the better bet.
 You can definitely win if you don’t play.

 Here are three reasons you shouldn’t buy lottery tickets: